-I make these German potatoes with leftover cooked potatoes.
+I make these German fried potatoes (or bratkartoffeln) with leftover cooked potatoes.
 If you don’t have any leftover potatoes you can just boil a few up first and let them cool before using them in this recipe.

 What sort of potatoes should I use?